marvedcodes/malaCash-Website/README.md

 ## Project Description

-This project is a a landing page for malaCash.
-This project showcases the use of
+This project is a landing page for malaCash.
+It's fully responsive website to phone, tablet
-slider and tab components with JavaScript, event propagation(bubbling), event delegation,
+and desktop sizes.
+It showcases the use of slider and tab components with JavaScript,
-use of Intersection Observer API on lazy loading and scrolling.
+event propagation(bubbling), event delegation, use of Intersection Observer API on
+lazy loading and scrolling.